achikin/verma.github.io/_posts/2014-08-21-writing-hooks-for-slack-in-clojure.md

 {% endhighlight %}

-This function puts all the pieces together: takes a zip code and  pushes the relevant weather information to the `hook-url` Slack URL.
+This function puts all the pieces together, taking a zip code and pushing the relevant weather information to the `hook-url` Slack URL.

 ### Accepting Commands
-So far we've just been playing with the REPL and building our functions to fetch weather information and pushing it to Slack.
+So far we've just been playing with the REPL, building our functions to fetch weather information and pushing it to Slack.
 We did start the project using a Compojure template, but we haven't used any web server functionality.

 Slack Commands work by pushing information to a URL you provide.
 Try creating a Slack Command integration and it will give you details about what parameters Slack is going to send to you.
 Basically, whenever you type in `/command-name` in one of the channels, the Slack command gets triggered.